ryanwk/StrongerBackEnd/README.md

-link to deployed app:  https://ryanwk.github.io/StrongerFrontEnd/
+link to deployed app: https://stronger.herokuapp.com/

+checkout the front end repo here: https://ryanwk.github.io/StrongerFrontEnd/
 ## Project Idea

 I am building a fitness tracker.
 This will primarily serve as a personal